theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/tables.md

 4. Click **[OK]** (8) to confirm your selection.
 The window "LINQ to ERP Tables" closes and a corresponding icon is created in the Designer. <br>
 ![LINQToERP-Tables-003](/img/content/LINQToERP-Tables-003.png){:class="img-responsive" }

+To edit the table, double-click the table icon in the Designer.

-### How to Use the Class
+### How to Use the Class in your Code
 Save the .erp file that contains the extraction component to trigger the proxy classes code generation in the background. <br>

 {: .box-tip }
-**Tip:** Experienced users can have a closer look at the implicitly generated file .Designer.cs/vb that shows how LINQ logic is mapped to traditional ERPConnect logic.
+**Tip:** Experienced users can have a closer look at the implicitly generated file `.Designer.cs/vb` that shows how LINQ logic is mapped to traditional ERPConnect logic.

 To access the LINQ-capable class in the code, instantiate the DataContext. <br>
 There are multiple ways to do that: